-Public engagement survey opened.
-You had the opportunity to provide feedback to identify your top priorities for the 2025 budget.
+Public engagement survey is open.
+You have the opportunity to provide feedback to identify your top priorities for the 2025 budget.

-December 10, 2024

-City Council voted on the final 2025 budget.
+December 10, 2024 City Council votes on the final 2025 budget.

-Late May 2024

-City Council reviewed the Budget Outlook.
+Late May 2024 City Council reviews the Budget Outlook.